Jawz84/Blog/PowerShell Contributing.md

 ### Updating your fork

 So you have forked one of the GitHub repos, cloned it, tried stuff, but never created a PR.
 And now that fork is six months behind its ancester.
 How to update it?
 I'll describe how to do this for the PowerShell repo, this works the same for the other repos.

-To update your GitHub fork, you will first update your local clone, and for that, you need to tell your local repository to which remote to look.
+To update your GitHub fork, you will first update your local clone, and for that, you need to tell your local repository which remote to look to.

 - See which remotes are configured for your local repo: `git remote -v`
 - If there is an entry with `https://github.com/PowerShell/PowerShell.git` in it, remember its name.
 It will usually be called 'upstream'
 - If there is no entry present with that url, add it by typing:
 `git remote add upstream https://github.com/PowerShell/PowerShell.git`
-- Make sure there is an entry 'origin' with the url of your own GitHub url: `https://github.com/PowerShell/PowerShell.git`
+- Make sure there is an entry 'origin' with the url of your own GitHub url: `https://github.com/YOUR_GITHUB_NAME/PowerShell.git`

 Make sure you have no uncommitted work on your branch.
 Stash or revert any uncommitted changes, and checkout to the master branch:

 - To stash changes, go `git stash`
 - To checkout master, do `git checkout master`